 The sad news is that there is no cure for allergies in dogs and cats.
-What we do have are ways to decrease allergen exposure and to address the symptoms.
+There are, however, ways to decrease allergen exposure and to address allergy symptoms in pets.

 Allergens include mites, grasses, molds, and pollens.
 Elimination of allergens is a challenge.
 Among the techniques that help are running air filters, keeping windows closed, dusting with a damp cloth, vacuuming frequently using a HEPA-filtered vacuum, and not smoking.
 Wash bedding with hot water and use perfume-free detergent, rinsing twice.
 Choose cotton for bedding, and put cotton on your sofa instead of wool fabric.
 Keep your pet on tile or linoleum rather than carpet.
 Rinse soap from floors after mopping them.
 Pets should not be kept in garages, laundry rooms, damp basements, or dusty barns.

 Keep pets off lawns when mowing and rinse off their feet when they come in from the yard.
 Keep your pet indoors during early morning and late evening when pollen counts are high.
 Keep your pet off treated wood decks and out of cedar dog houses.
 Avoid cedar chips in pet beds.
 Feed only fresh pet food kibble that is not dusty.
 Store unfed kibble in the freezer.
 Use stainless or glass pet bowls rather than plastic bowls.

 Omega 3 fatty acids decrease the tendency for your pet's immune system to overreact.
 Be patient, as it may take 3-6 weeks for the fatty acids to be incorporated into the cells in the body and ease allergy symptoms.
 Super Pure Omega 3 Soft Chews may be the most helpful of all fatty acid products because of its purity and ease of assimilation.
 If your pet is finicky, try Super Pure Omega 3 Liquid which can be mixed in with your pet's food.